alyssariah/design-bytes/README.md

 - Visit your chromatic account and add a new project with this new repo
 - Run `npm install --save-dev chromatic`
 - Run `npx chromatic --project-token={TOKEN}` and this should give you the option to create a chromatic script
+- Add in secrets for Project Token and Admin token in Github Repo
 - Push up changes to your remote repo
 - Create a github action called "chromatic.yml" and include the following for automatic deployment to chromatic on push to main

 ```
 # Workflow name
 name: 'Chromatic Deployment'